 An interview with Russell

 How have you worked with people development in the past?

-In various forms - from grassroots development involved with military training, through to more executive development.
+In various forms - from the grassroots development associated with military training and organisational learning and development initiatives to more bespoke interventions aimed at enhancing executive and leadership prowess.
 Some of my fondest experiences have been working with young professionals entering into the gambit that is the world of work - it can be a daunting experience, but armed with the right tools, anything is manageable and even enjoyable.